Sun-Times Media Group: History

 The corporation's name was changed to Sun-Times Media Group on July 17, 2006.

 On March 31, 2009, the company filed for bankruptcy protection under Chapter 11 of the United States Code.

 In September 2009, Chicago financier James C. Tyree and a team of investors had a $5 million bid accepted to purchase the Sun-Times Media Group, contingent on the paper's unions accepting deep compensation cuts and work-rule changes.
 The purchase was completed the next month.

 Tyree died suddenly in March 2011.
 Jeremy Halbreich, chief executive, said that Tyree will be greatly missed and that his death will make no changes in the media company's strategy.

 Since the Tyree-Halbreich takeover, the organization has shown accelerating declines in circulation, advertising revenue and quality of editorial content.
 Industry analysts have repeatedly pointed to the group's failure to craft a competitive online product as evidence of continued decline.
 On December 6, 2011, the company announced it will institute a paywall to access its online content from December 8, 2011.

 Later in December 2011, Chicago investment group Wrapports, L.L.C., led by Chairman Michael W. Ferro Jr. & CEO Timothy Knight, bought the properties of Sun-Times Media Holdings.

+On July 13, 2017, it was reported that a consortium consisting of private investors and the Chicago Federation of Labor led by businessman and former Chicago alderman Edwin Eisendrath through his company ST Acquisition Holdings, had acquired the Sun-Times Media Group from then-owner Wrapports, beating out Chicago-based publishing company Tronc (formerly Tribune Publishing Company) for ownership.

+In March 2019, a new ownership group took over and took control of the Sun-Times from the previous union ownership.
+The group, Sun-Times Investment Holdings LLC, was backed by prominent Chicago investors Michael Sacks and Rocky Wirtz.